 After we get your enrollment information, we will call you to complete a Health Risk Assessment (HRA).
-The HRA is a short health survey that helps us learn how we can best meet your healthcare needs.
-Clinical support staff, Community Health Workers (CHWs), Community Health Representatives (CHRs) or Certified Peer Support Workers (CPSW) are some of the people who can help you with your HRA.
+The HRA is a short health assessment that helps us learn how we can best meet your healthcare needs.
+Clinical support staff, Community Health Workers (CHWs) and Community Health Representatives (CHRs) are some of the people who can help you with your HRA.
 We do not use information in the HRA to limit your access to healthcare.